 We will achieve these goals by presenting high quality productions of Shakespeare plays in period costumes for our two outdoor shows in the Thornden Park Amphitheater in June and August each year.
 The public is invited to attend the shows for free and encouraged to make donations to ensure the high quality of future productions.

-We will achieve these goals by reaching out to CNY school-aged students through classes, workshops, in-school performances and field trips to Thornden Park based on current curricular needs.
+We will achieve these goals by reaching out to CNY school-aged students and seniors through classes, workshops, in-school performances, field trips to Thornden Park and virtual programming based on current curricular needs and identified goals.
 We will collaborate with as many community groups and funders as possible to widen and strengthen our productions.

 Feel free to have your group become part of our artistic team!